 If your child has hearing loss from fluid buildup, it goes away as soon as the tubes are in.
 For delays in development, you’ll likely see improvement in the weeks and months ahead.

 Ear Tube Surgery

-- Names of medications your child takes
+- Any medicine your child takes

 Ear tube surgery takes only about 15 minutes.
 During it, the surgeon: